 If you’ve been to a camping festival before, you’ll have seen plenty of well-prepared festivalgoers towing all their gear in those festival trolley things.
-Perhaps you’ve seen someone make a train out of
+Perhaps you’ve seen someone make a train out of trolleys like spotted above at Download.

 They can be a bit tricky to find in the shops and when they do pop-up, most things marketed as ‘festival trolleys’ probably aren’t what you want.
 They’re usually folding trolleys only suitable for very light loads – not your tent and crates of beer.